 Rebuilding Ukraine will be a global effort, but as Leon Trotsky famously said, “You may not be interested in war, but war is interested in you.”

-Daniel Hryhorczuk is professor emeritus at the University of llinois School of Public Health, and an international member of the Ukrainian Academy of Medical Sciences.
+Daniel Hryhorczuk is professor emeritus at the University of llinois at Chicago School of Public Health, and an international member of the Ukrainian Academy of Medical Sciences.
 He holds an MD, MPH and is a fellow of the American College of Medical Toxicology (ACMT) and Collegium Ramazzini.

 Mary Delaware is the senior graphic designer at Harvard Public Health.